stefanfriese/handbook/doc/cicd/exercise.md

 ## Adding GitHub Repo to the Pipeline
-Blue Ocean > Create a new Pipeline > Connect to GitHub > Create new token > select repo
+> in the Blue Ocean view: 'Create a new Pipeline', 'Connect to GitHub', 'Create new token', 'select repo'

 Note that, if you have no GitHub access token, you have to create one.